 We are pleased to present the 24th annual report summarizing the quality of the drinking water provided to you by the Lansing Board of Water & Light (BWL) for the 2021 calendar year.
 This Consumer Confidence Report is required by the Federal and State of Michigan Safe Drinking Water Acts (SDWA).
 This report discusses the source of your tap water, the results of tests we regularly conduct to assure the quality of your water and additional information you may wish to know about your drinking water.

-As a publicly-owned utility the BWL encourages public interest and participation in decisions affecting the community’s drinking water.
+As a publicly owned utility, the BWL encourages public interest and participation in decisions affecting the community’s drinking water.
 The BWL’s Board of Commissioners meet on the fourth Tuesday of every other month at our REO Town Depot Facility, 1201 S. Washington Avenue in Lansing.
-Meeting dates and times are published in advance and may be found on our website or by calling us at 517-702-6006.
+Meeting dates and times are published in advance and may be found on the BWL’s website or by calling 517-702-6006.
 Our board meetings are open to the public.

 Water Quality Administrator

 BWL drinking water continues to meet or exceed all quality standards established by the U.S. Environmental Protection Agency (EPA) and the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

 - Average use of 19.2 Million Gallons per Day

 Download the Latest Report